logo

 John Estey

-The settlement of New Meadows was incorporated as the Town of Topsfield by authority of the General Court of the Massachusetts Bay Colony in 1650.
-The church "gathered" on November 4, 1663 with the Rev. Thomas Gilbert.
-The third Meeting House was built on the Common in 1703 with Rev. Joseph Capen as pastor.
+The settlement of New Meadows was incorporated as the Town of Topsfield in 1650.
+The church "gathered" on November 4, 1663.
+The third Meeting House was built in 1703 with Rev. Joseph Capen as pastor.

 John Estey was born on January 2, 1662/63 in Topsfield, Essex County, Massachusetts.
 His parents were Isaac Estey and Mary Towne.

 He married Mary Dorman on May 31, 1688.
 Mary was born December 18, 1667 in Topsfield.
-Her parents were Thomas Dorman and Judith Wood.
+Her parents were Thomas Dorman and Judith Wood

 In 1692, his mother, Mary Towne Estey, became a victim of the Salem hysteria and was executed for witchcraft.